Skip to content

 • pl20, because cache for siblings of [Child] should be purged

-In summary, HTTP Cache for any location representing [Child], any Content that relates to the Content [Child], the location for [Child], any children of [Child], any Location that relates to the Location [Child], location for [Parent1], any children on [Parent1].
-Effectively, in this example HTTP cache for [Parent1] and [Child] will be cleared.
+In summary, HTTP Cache for any location representing [Child], any Content that relates to the Content [Child], the location for [Child], any children of [Child], any location that relates to the location [Child], location for [Parent1], any children on [Parent1].
+Effectively, in this example HTTP cache for [Parent1] and [Child] is cleared.

 Tags purged on move event